cabforum/smime/SBR.md

    B.  **Document Chain of Custody**: The Third-Party Validator MUST submit a statement to the CA which attests that they obtained the Vetting Documents submitted to the CA for the individual during a face-to-face meeting with the individual;
    C.  **Verification of Attestation**: If the Third-Party Validator is not a Latin Notary, then the CA MUST confirm the authenticity of the vetting documents received from the Third-Party Validator.
 The CA MUST make a telephone call to the Third-Party Validator and obtain confirmation from them or their assistant that they performed the face-to-face validation.
 The CA MAY rely upon self-reported information obtained from the Third-Party Validator for the sole purpose of performing this verification process.
 In circumstances where the attestation is digitally signed, in a manner that confirms the authenticity of the documents, and the identity of the signer as verified by the CA in [Section 3.2.8.3](#3283-face-to-face-validation) (1)(A), no further verification of authenticity is required.

-### 3.2.8.4 Independent Confirmation From Applicant
+### 3.2.8.4 Independent confirmation From applicant

 An Independent Confirmation from the Applicant is a confirmation of a particular fact (e.g., confirmation of the employee or agency status of a Contract Signer or Certificate Approver, confirmation of the Authority of a Certificate Approver, etc.) that is: